 The fact is, many of us rely on creating to express our emotions.
 All of us on Writehacked are especially familiar with this process.
 Creating to express our emotions in any form has potential to be a healthy and life giving experience.
+In this way we accumulate the negative inside into one and the other.
+Thus, all our negative emotions work as an engine and help us develop in a certain direction, for example, we may encounter something uncomfortable, but while reading elite writing, we group and turn our emotions into energy and try to do something useful.

 We can use art and writing as a means to turn our negative feelings into a reckoning for positivity.
 Here are some thoughts about negative experiences and how we can write them into a corner when they try to bully us.